couchand/petard/README.markdown

 Construct a new LLVM value of the given type for the given JavaScript value.

+##### {Builder then, Builder else} if(Value condition) *(js)*

+Builds the if conditional control structure for the given condition.
+Returns an object with then and else properties, each builders for the then and else blocks.

+##### Builder while(BuilderCallback buildCondition) *(js)*

+    Value BuilderCallback(Builder condition)

+Builds the while loop control structure.
+The callback should take a builder for the loop condition and should return the condition value.
+Returns a builder for the body of the loop.

 ##### br(Builder target)

 Unconditional branch to the target.